 - No prepayment penalties.
 You can save money on your loan by paying off the remaining amount early, and Alliant won’t charge a fee for prepayment.

-- Rate discounts available.
+- Multiple rate discounts.
 You can use Alliant’s Car Buying Service, TrueCar, or sign up for automatic payments to receive a discount on your APR.

 - Must be a member of Alliant Credit Union.
 As with all financing offered by credit unions, you’ll need to be a member before you can apply for a car loan.